ThomasIsHere/get-yt-mp3-from-video/README.md

 # Presentation
-Small script just to download mp3 from YT videos
-Not for commercial use
+Small script just to download mp3 or mp4 from YT videos Not for commercial use
 # Install requirements
 On linux avoid this error message while installing requirements in virtualenv: